marklogic/java-client-api/Readme.txt

 At this time, the QueryOptions class provides a representation for query options read from the database but cannot be used to write query options to the database.
 Instead, create query options as an XML or JSON structure.
-Please see the QueryOptions and StringOptionsSearch cookbook examples.
+Please see the QueryOptions and StringOptionsSearch cookbook examples as well as the query-options-template.xml template file.

 ===================================================================
 MarkLogic Corp, http://marklogic.com